ansible-community/role2collection/README.md

 > **_NOTE:_**  This script requires Python 3.8 or newer

 1. Does not perform `doc_fragments` rewrites
+1. Does not do anything with the `tests` directory, other than keep them with the role
 1. Does not modify anything in role YAML files
+1. Overwrites duplicate files
 1. Does not come with any warranties